egar-garcia/machine-learning-engineer-nanodegree-capstone/docs/report.md

 The evaluation results comes as a data-frame, which indicates per each one of the models the RMSE of their predictions against the ground truth applied to validation set conformed of given numbers of trading days ahead.
 This is also accompanied with a plot displaying the predicted closing prices agains the real values, those evaluations are displayed in the Results section of this document.

 For this phase, it was also created the code to display the reports of the performance (based on RMSE) per model and the percentage of improvement against the Linear Regression (which is the benchmarking model).

+Finally after the evaluations were performed the results were visualized and analyzed, which discussion is presented on the Results section of this report.

 ### Refinement